Connect with others who understand.

 How To Respond to Alzheimer’s Hallucinations

-There are a number of ways you can respond if your loved one with Alzheimer’s is experiencing hallucinations.
+There are several ways you can respond if your loved one with Alzheimer’s is experiencing hallucinations.
 The following tips can help everyone get through the hallucination safely and keep their quality of life as high as possible.

 1. Offer Reassurance